Standing on the Shoulders of Giants: Reprogramming Visual-Language Model for General Deepfake Detection: Methodology

 \subsection{Optimization Pipeline}

 Following the paradigm of CLIP, the prediction probability are calculated as,

-where $cos(\cdot)$ denotes the cosine similarity and $\tau$ is the temperature parameter of CLIP.
-Eq. (\ref{eq:logit}) have consistent formulation to a traditional full connected layer with input dimension $N$ and output dimension $2$ if we treat the $[w_r, w_f]$ as the `weight' of a full connected layer.
+where $cos(\cdot)$ denotes the cosine similarity, $\tau$ is the temperature parameter of CLIP, $f$ is the image feature, and $w_i$ is the text feature from the text prompt of label $y_i$.

-During training we optimize the prompt by maximizing the likelihood of the correct label, and during inference we pad the optimized prompt around the shrunk test samples for predictions.
-For a training dataset $\mathcal{D}$, the optimization target can be formulated as minimizing $\mathcal{L}$ as
+During training, the learnable visual prompt $\boldsymbol{\delta}$ is optimized by maximizing the likelihood of the correct label.
+During inference, $\boldsymbol{\delta}$ is pad around the shrunk test samples and for predictions.
+On the training dataset $\mathcal{D}$, the optimization target is to minimize $\mathcal{L}$ by tuning $\boldsymbol{\delta}$, which can be formulated as